MonkWho/pfatt/README.md

     ```
     Now edit your `/conf/config.xml` to include `<earlyshellcmd>/root/bin/pfatt.sh</earlyshellcmd>` above `</system>`.

     **NOTE:** If you have the 5268AC, you'll also need to install `pfatt-5268.sh` due to [issue #5](https://github.com/aus/pfatt/issues/5).
 The script monitors your connection and disables or enables the EAP bridging as needed.
 It's a hacky workaround, but it enables you to keep your 5268AC connected, avoid EAP-Logoffs and survive reboots.
-Perfom these additional steps to install:
+Consider changing the `PING_HOST` in `pfatt-5268AC.sh` to a reliable host.
+Then perform these additional steps to install:

     Copy `bin/pfatt-5268AC.sh` to `/usr/local/etc/rc.d/`:
     ```